Argimlas/swh/content/posts/instruction-bar-terminals/index.md

 | :-: | :-: |
 | *Top* | *Bottom* |

-The cover has four openings as you can see on the "Top"-image:
+The cover has four openings as you can see in the "Top"-image:
  - in the Back: small hole for the antenna
- - right hand side: hole for the LED
+ - right-hand side: hole for the LED
- - inbetween those two holes: opening for the oled-screen
+ - in between those two holes: opening for the oled-screen
  - in the middle of the picture: hole for the rotary encoder

 Some measurements so you don't have to get them again: